Annie: You dirty bird, how could you? It can't be! Misery Chastain cannot be dead!

 - Jeremiah Gottwald from Code Geass, who was originally meant to be killed off early in the series.
-However, he proved popular enough that the creators not only had him survive, but made him a more important character than originally intended.
+However, he proved popular enough (with both the fans and the staff) that the creators not only had him survive, but made him a more important character than originally intended.

 - Priss from Bubblegum Crisis was going to die in Episode 6 and be replaced by Vision, until the fans changed Artmic's mind.

 - Vegeta from Dragon Ball Z was supposed to be killed by rampaging Gohan in the climax of his battle on Earth.
 However, he was so popular that Akira Toriyama decided to spare him up to Namek, where Frieza killed him.
 That death was supposed to stick, but he was brought back and survived until he died in one of the most awesome sacrifices in history against Majin Buu, and that was supposed to be his end.
 And then he was brought back again.
 This last one is a big source of debate as to whether or not it was a good idea, since his previous sacrifice was so well done that bringing him back seemed to cheapen it.

 - Even Goku got this treatment.
 Toriyama's original plans had him stepping into the background and leaving Gohan to become The Hero.
 Obviously, that never happened.

 - This is suspected to be the reason that Bunbee of Yes!
 Precure 5 was not only allowed to survive the first season, but had a major role in the next.
 Being a middle-aged man and therefore unmarketable, he's the only member of any Quirky Miniboss Squad to survive a finale and not join the Cures (although the Kiryuu twins did both and were cute girls, and Toei hates them), but he was surprisingly popular and allowed to live, and his final Heel–Face Turn is what allows Milky Rose and the mascots to save the titular heroines before the final battle.